 He seems to prefer the iPad or smartphone to everything else.

-Sometimes it’s the only things that will keep him quiet.
+There are times when they are the only things that will keep him quiet.

 He has what on the surface appear to be symptoms of autism, but the autism specialist they took him to is reluctant to get him fully Hthey wait.